zzm634/typeorm-no-arp/docs/many-to-many-relations.md

 ## Soft Deleting a relationship with cascade

-This example show what the cascading soft deletes behaves
+This example shows how the cascading soft delete behaves:

 ```typescript
 const category1 = new Category();